 To cite the book, please use “Hernán MA, Robins JM (2020).
 Causal Inference: What If.
 Boca Raton: Chapman & Hall/CRC.”

 This book is only available online.
 You can download it for free from this page.
 A print version (for purchase) is expected to become available in 2023.
 The components of the book can be accessed by clicking on the links below:

 - Causal Inference: What If (preprint, 2020; revised 2023)

 - NHEFS data

-Warning: These documents are drafts.
-We are constantly revising and correcting errors without documenting the changes.
-Please make sure you use the most updated version posted here.
+Warning: At this stage, we may still revise and correct errors without documenting the changes.
+Please make sure you use the most updated version of the book posted here.